-The Kazakhstan economy continued to be negatively impacted by a significant drop in crude oil prices and a significant devaluation of Kazakhstani Tenge that took place in 2015.
+Kazakhstan economy continued to be impacted by a volatility in crude oil prices and a continuing devaluation of Kazakhstani Tenge.
 The combination of the above along with other factors resulted in reduced access to capital, a higher cost of capital, increased inflation and uncertainty regarding economic growth.
-Management of the Company believes it is taking appropriate measures to support the sustainability of the Company's business in the current circumstances.
+Management believes it is taking appropriate measures to support the sustainability of the Company's business in the current circumstances.